 There are three commonly recommended names not in this list and you're probably wondering why:

 - Mailchimp – I like Mailchimp and the fact that it has a free tier is attractive.
-However, it fails test 2 above in that it’s still list based and not tag based.
+However, it fails test 2 above in that it's still list based and not tag based (recent update – you can tag your subscribers, but fundamentally Mailchimp remains a list based system).
 This is going to cause problems in the long run if you want to do more fancy things down the track.

 - Aweber – this didn't make the list for the same reasons as Mailchimp.

-- Infusionsoft – this fails test 3 above, in that it’s stupidly difficult to use the program.
-It’s also crazy expensive, and frankly way overpriced for what you get.
-The chances are high that you’re not going to use all the bells and whistles, which means you’re paying a fortune for a bunch of stuff you don’t use.
+- Infusionsoft – this fails test 3 above, in that it's stupidly difficult to use the program.
+It's also expensive, and frankly overpriced for what you get.
+The chances are high that you're not going to use all the bells and whistles, which means you're going to be paying a fortune for a bunch of stuff you don't use.